 Purpose of a tenement document

-The primary purpose of a tenement document (commonly called a 'lease' or a 'licence') is to inform the tenement holder and the general public about the specific details of a particular grant.
+A tenement document (commonly called a 'lease' or a 'licence') informs the tenement holder and the general public of the specific details, terms and conditions of a particular tenement to ensure the acceptable conduct of mining operations.

 Format and content of tenement documents